NataliaDiaz/Egoshots/README.md

-# Alejandiaz
+# Egoshots
-Alejandiaz: 28 day Ego-vision Dataset with Autographer Wearable Camera
+Egoshots: A 2-month Ego-vision Dataset with Autographer Wearable Camera

-Welcome to the Alejandiaz wiki!
-ALEJANDIAZ: A 28-Day Dataset on Ego-vision wearable camera Autographer.
-The life of a recent PhD, interning at Philips Reseach.

-Natalia Díaz Rodríguez

-28 day Dataset recorded during May 2015 in Eindhoven, Netherlands, and surroundings, while Natalia was being intern at Philips Research.
+The life of 2 interns while working at Philips Research (Netherlands) (May-July 2015):
+* Natalia Diaz Rodriguez
+* Vana Panagiotou

-For research ideas, experiments and collaboration: nadrodri@ucsc.edu Credit-Thanks to Alejandro Betancourt for the camera!
+For research ideas, experiments and collaboration with the full dataset (including location, temperature and acceleration), please email ndiaz@decsai.ugr.es

+---
+Credit-thanks to Alejandro Betancourt for the camera and all rest of open-minded friends for being part of my story :)